 From the above flow, we can see the process of writing data is also the process of updating mapping table.
 The abnormal power-off during this period still can affect the complete updating of mapping table.

-Refer to the industrial-grade or military-grade SSD, the above test should be run in high/low temperature environment.
+(6) Test 3000 cycles of abnormal power-off in common boot the OS.
+Refer to the industrial grade SSD or military grade SSD, the above test should be run in high/low temperature environment.

 If you have a question or need a quote, please leave your message.
 We'll get back to you as soon as possible.Get Quotes